Marcus Gunn pupil is a rare condition that affects the eyes, causing each to respond differently when a light is shone into them.

 - The afferent pathway: The pupil sends messages to the brain along the optic nerve.

 - The efferent pathway: The message is sent back from the brain to the pupils via nerves, which causes the pupils to constrict.

 The light test involves an eye doctor shining a bright and narrow beam of light into the eyes in a semi-darkened room.
-The doctor will hold the light in front of one eye for about 3 seconds and then move it to the other eye.
+The doctor will hold the light in front of one eye for about

 When a light is shone into an eye that has Marcus Gunn pupil, it will not constrict as much as an unaffected eye, signaling that there is a problem.

 A person is often unaware they have Marcus Gunn pupil until a doctor performs the swinging flashlight test.
 The discovery can alert the doctor to an underlying condition.

 Marcus Gunn pupil is not treated directly, as it is a symptom of another issue.
 Therefore, treatment will depend on the cause of Marcus Gunn pupil.